-Financial monitoring is carried out on a quarterly basis.
+Financial monitoring is carried out on a quarterly basis for all profit centres and at Group level.
 In addition, Group management receives operational results on a weekly and monthly basis.
 Monitoring is, then, carried out in comparison with budgets.
 Targets for the expected volume of gold production for the full year are set during the budgeting process at the end of the previous year.

-The Board receives weekly production updates and monthly operational reports, including planto actual analysis, of the Group.
+The Board receives weekly production updates and monthly operational reports, including plan-to actual analysis, of the Group.
 Financial reports of the Group, including profit and loss statements, cash flows, and statements of financial position, are analyzed by the Board on a quarterly basis.
 The Board continuously evaluates the information provided by the management.

 Given its size, the Company has chosen not to establish a separate internal audit unit.
 If the Board finds it appropriate, internal control will be further expanded.
-The issue of internal control will be discussed by the Board again in 2023.
+The issue of internal control will be discussed by the Board again in 2022.